nuts-foundation/nuts-node/docs/pages/getting-started/4-connecting-crm.rst

 .. note::

     Future development will see new cryptographic means.
 These means could enable the organization to self-register its name.
-    The network should then transfer to a trust model where the issuer of those means is trusted instead of the different vendors.
+    The network should then migrate to a trust model where the issuer of those means is trusted instead of the different vendors.

 Enabling a bolt
 ===============